 Driving with a Suspended License tickets and arrests can become a nightmarish cycle, where any new ticket can resuspend and add onto suspended periods, costing you thousands in tickets and surcharges.
 Let us help end that cycle, by getting you driving legally -- often within a week!

-Typically in Texas, a person merely needs to be a potential danger to themselves or another, due to being intoxicated, to be cited, ticketed, or arrested for PI.
+Typically in Texas, a person merely needs to be a potential danger to themselves or another, due to being intoxicated, to be cited, ticketed, or arrested for Public Intoxication.
 Public Intoxication is one of the rare statutes that allows an officer and a jury or Judge to predict the future in terms of potential harm or danger that may be possible, should the intoxicated person contiune without police intervention.

 Family Assault is essentially the same elements as a typical Assault or Aggravated Assault -- with one major difference: the people involved are in a dating relationship or related and living in the same house.